 How do they do it?
 More importantly, how can you do it?

-It’s an art, and in genres such as Fantasy or Science Fiction, world building is more important than ever and can make or break your story.
+It’s an art, and in genres such as Fantasy or Science Fiction, world building is more important than ever.
+It can make or break your story.

-In this world building guide, I’ll give you tips to follow and errors to avoid.
+In this guide, I’ll give you tips to follow and errors to avoid.
+But first…

-World building can be as complex as designing a unique venue with exotic creatures, rich political histories, and even new religions.
+World building involves more than just the setting.
+It can be as complex as a unique venue with exotic creatures, rich political histories, and even new religions.
 Or it can be as simple as tweaking the history of the world we live in.

-Go as big as you want to, but remember: Worldbuilding is serious business.
+Go as big as you want, but remember: world building is serious business.

-You want to create a world in which your readers can lose themselves.
+Create a world in which readers can lose themselves.